amalgam8/amalgam8/README.md

 a8ctl service-list
 ```

-Should produce the following output:
+This should produce the following output:

 ```
 +-------------+---------------------+